-4. "Ride Through"
+4. "Ride Through"(real property only)

 - a.
 The debtor doesn't reaffirm the debt but instead honors all contractual obligations before, during, and after bankruptcy. - b.
 Available because a bankruptcy filing, in and of itself, does not void most retail installment contracts.